May 12, 2024

 total time1 hour 5 minutes

 We have seen a little bit of sun here in the UK finally!
-Although it’s not quite full-on berry season, I have a good option for you to try to bring you a little taste of summer.
+Although it’s not quite full-on berry season, these strawberry and coconut energy balls are a good option to bring you a little taste of summer.

 • Freeze-dried strawberries